syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Gridlines.md

 ## Major gridlines

-By default, gridlines are automatically added to the [ChartAxis]() in its defined intervals.
-SfChart supports customization of gridline.
+By default, major gridlines are automatically added to the [ChartAxis]() in its defined intervals.
 The visibility of the gridlines can be controlled using the [ShowGridLines]() property.
+The default value of [ShowGridLines]() is true.

 The following code example illustrates the [ShowGridLines]() property as false in the primary axis.